katiestar99/ansible/docs/docsite/rst/user_guide/sample_setup.rst

 .. _sample_setup:

 ********************
-Sample Ansible setup
+Sample Assible setup
 ********************

 You have learned about playbooks, inventory, roles, and variables.
 This section pulls all those elements together, outlining a sample setup for automating a web service.
-You can find more example playbooks illustrating these patterns in our `ansible-examples repository <https://github.com/ansible/ansible-examples>`_.
+You can find more example playbooks illustrating these patterns in our `assible-examples repository <https://github.com/assible/assible-examples>`_.
 (NOTE: These may not use all of the features in the latest release, but are still an excellent reference!).

 The sample setup organizes playbooks, roles, inventory, and variables files by function, with tags at the play and task level for greater granularity and control.
-This is a powerful and flexible approach, but there are other ways to organize Ansible content.
-Your usage of Ansible should fit your needs, not ours, so feel free to modify this approach and organize your content as you see fit.
+This is a powerful and flexible approach, but there are other ways to organize Assible content.
+Your usage of Assible should fit your needs, not ours, so feel free to modify this approach and organize your content as you see fit.

 .. contents::
    :local: